Last updated on July 2nd, 2024

 Chrysotile

-This was the most popular type of asbestos used in the UK and accounts for over 90% of all asbestos in commercial building materials.
+This was the most popular type of asbestos in the UK and accounts for over 90% of all asbestos in commercial building materials.
 It was particularly common in roofing materials and cement.

 Amosite